The Home Depot, Inc. (HD) CEO Craig Menear on Q1 2020 Results - Earnings Call Transcript

 Mike Lasser

 Good morning.
 Thanks a lot of taking my question.
-I know it’s uniquely difficult to quantify, but if you use the spread in the difference in performance between your high volume stores and the rest of your chain as a guide, what do you think the overall impact from metering limiting promotions and not having installation in the first quarter wise?
+I know it’s uniquely difficult to quantify, but if you use the spread in the difference in performance between your high volume stores and the rest of your chain as a guide, what do you think the overall impact from metering, limiting promotions and not having installation in the first quarter ?

 Craig Menear

-Michael, it’s hard to determine, but we took a crack.
-Richard, do you want to walk through?
+Michael, it’s hard to determine, we took a crack.
+Richard, do you want to fly through?

 Richard McPhail

 It is hard to determine.
-If you just look at sort of traffic limitations that we imposed, you look at the restricted operating hours and caps on customer accounts in our stores, I can’t give an exact number, but it would be several points of comp impact to the quarter.
+If you just look at sort of traffic limitations that we imposed, if you look at the restricted operating hours and caps on customer accounts in our stores, I can’t give an exact number, but it would be several points of comp impact to the quarter.

 Mike Lasser

-Several points of comp meaning more than a couple of 100 basis points just to clarify and then you are not referring to several 100 basis points?
+Several points of comp, meaning more than a couple hundred basis points just to clarify that, and then you are not referring to several hundred basis points?

 Richard McPhail

-You are in the right neighborhood, several 100 basis points of comp.
+You are in the right neighborhood, several hundred basis points of comp.

 Mike Lasser

 Okay.
-And to what degree as the strong sales at Home Depot have experienced as of late simply pull forward sales from future period?
+And to what degree as the strong sales at Home Depot have experienced as of late, simply pull forward sales from future period?
 And as part of that, are you planning for negative comp in any given quarter of this year?

 Craig Menear

-Michael, I mean, spring is always one of those scenarios, where you have first quarter, second quarter kind of how much happens in the first quarter, is there a pull forward if you have an early great spring, those are dynamics that we deal with every single year and we have seen strength as we have begun the second quarter and we are not planning for any negative comp in the business.
+Michael, I mean, spring is always one of those scenarios where you have first quarter, second quarter kind of how much happens in the first quarter.
+Is there a pull forward if you have an early great spring.
+Those are dynamics that we deal with every single year, and we have seen strength as we have begun the second quarter and we are not planning for any negative comp in the business.

 Mike Lasser